 Carla writes and lectures frequently on the social impact of robotics and emerging technology.
 She is the author of My Robot Gets Me: How Social Design Can Make New Products More Human (HBR Press 2021), a guide to designing emotionally intelligent tech and LEO the Maker Prince, the first children’s book on 3D printgint.
 Her latest work uses interactive projection mapping to encourage public dialogue around transportation futures.

-In 2018 Carla founded the Interaction Design Program at Cranbrook Academy of Art, a 2-year masters program in creative technology, exploring the intersection of code, form, and electronics through work that manifests as sound, light and motion.
-She was the program’s first Designer-in-Residence and Head of Department.
+In 2018 Carla founded the Interaction (4D) Design Program at Cranbrook Academy of Art, a 2-year masters program in creative technology, exploring the intersection of code, form, and electronics through work that manifests as sound, light and motion.

 Carla holds an M.F.A. in 3D Design from Cranbrook Academy of Art and a B.E. in Mechanical Engineering from the Cooper Union.